Control-Augmented Autoregressive Diffusion for Data Assimilation: Related Work

 \section{Related Work}

-\paragraph{Guidance in Diffusion Models.} Some existing works on guidance in diffusion models rely on explicit approximations of the score of the noisy likelihood score by approximating the diffusion posterior $p\left(\rvx^{(0)}|\rvx^{(t)}\right)$ \citep{chung2022diffusion, song2023pseudoinverseguided, kawar2022denoising, pandey2024fast, pokle2024trainingfree}.
+\paragraph{Guidance in Diffusion Models.} Some existing works on guidance approximate the noisy likelihood score by estimating the diffusion posterior $p\left(\rvx^{(0)}|\rvx^{(s)}\right)$ \citep{chung2022diffusion, song2023pseudoinverseguided, kawar2022denoising, pandey2024fast, pokle2024trainingfree}.
 While this can result in accurate guidance and faster sampling, a large proportion of these methods are limited to linear inverse problems, which further limits their application.
 More recent works \citep{pandey2025variational, rout2025rbmodulation} alleviate some of these problems by formulating guidance as optimal control.
-Our method directly builds on top of \citet{pandey2025variational} by amortizing the controls in a separate finetuning stage and extending their framework to autoregressive diffusion models.
-There has also been recent work in finetuning diffusion models \citep{clark2023directly, fan2023reinforcement, domingo-enrich2025adjoint} which is complimentary to our proposed framework.
+Our method amortizes the controls in a separate training stage in the framework of autoregressive diffusion models.
+There has also been recent work in finetuning diffusion models \citep{domingo-enrich2025adjoint, clark2024directly, fan2023reinforcement} which is complimentary to our proposed framework.

-\paragraph{Data assimilation} Several recent works utilize diffusion models for DA. \citet{rozet2023score} train score-based diffusion models on short trajectory segments to generate full long trajectories during inference.
+\paragraph{Data assimilation.} Several recent works utilize diffusion models for \gls{da}. \citet{rozet2023score} train score-based diffusion models on short trajectory segments to generate full long trajectories during inference.
 Their framework has been also applied in \citet{qu2024deep} and \citet{manshausen2025generative}.
 However, these approaches rely on inference-time-only guidance, lacking trajectory consistency mechanisms that avoid error accumulation during observational gaps.
-Autoregressive methods \citep{shysheya2024conditional, gao2024bayesian} and DiffDA \citep{huang2024diffda} improve stability but remain computationally expensive due to inference-time optimization.
-Latent space-based approaches \citep{foroumandi2025harnessing, fan2025physically} reduce dimensionality but introduce reconstruction biases and latent-physical decoupling errors.
+To mitigate this, established practices utilize larger temporal windows of observations, as seen in classical 4D-Var \citep{le1986variational} and iterative smoothers \citep{bocquet_2014_iterative}, which provide the multi-step constraints necessary to to better constrain the physical manifold \citep{nie_2023_influence}.
+Autoregressive methods \citep{huang2024diffda, shysheya2024conditional, gao2024bayesian} improve stability but remain computationally expensive due to inference-time optimization.
+Latent space-based approaches \citep{foroumandi2025harnessing, fan2026physically} reduce dimensionality but introduce reconstruction biases and latent-physical decoupling errors.
 We address these limitations by integrating learned feedback controls directly into autoregressive diffusion denoising, enabling inference as a single forward rollout with robust long-horizon stability and substantial computational efficiency.